schluppeck/ng-data-club/README.md

 ## Aim

->Bring people with varied backgrounds together to talk about, unpack, learn about quantitative methods for
+>Bring people with varied backgrounds together to talk about, unpack, learn about quantitative methods for data

 - organising
 - analysing
 - visualising

-data.

 ## Ideas for meetings / wishlist?